Skip to content

 • The program must run without error on the target device.

-• Any major deviation from these rules may lead to the project not being considered for the lecture grade.
+Note that any major deviation from these rules may lead to the project not being considered for the lecture grade.

 Phase 1: Project infrastructure

 • The project code is based on the Getting Started codelab.
-It thus only implements the basic blinky behavior.

 • The project infrastructure (e.g. tools including precommit) is fully developed and deployed to github, as described in the Improving Software Quality codelab.

-• The test programs developed in the Testing MbedOS codelab are added to github and the CI/CD pipeline is properly configured.
+• The test programs developed in the Testing codelab are added to github and the CI/CD pipeline is properly configured.
 Pipeline jobs run successfully.

 Expected Deliverables